tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

 After that, you can reinstall and reactivate this plugin.
 But you'll find soon you're blocked again because your settings still remains in your database.

-Don't worry about that.
+But don't worry about that.
 A background process kicked by the activation will rescue you.
 After pausing for breath, you can visit your admin dashboard again!

 ### For power users ###